 Psychic Ivanka reminds us that beginning any process is exciting when others are also motivated.
 "But even when the masses are losing interest we can stick with the plan, meet our objectives, and have fun while we are doing it.
 Because long after the hype of the New Year is over, we will still have to face ourselves and the only way to guarantee that we don’t have the same resolutions for next year is to take it one day at a time and do not quit!"

 1. You aren't doing it for yourself.
 For example, your spouse wants you to lose weight. you have to want it for yourself.

 2. It's not specific enough or it’s too big.
 For example, you want to quit smoking, lose weight, and save money.
 That's a good start, but now you need to make your goals SMART.
 Try to narrow it down and focus.

 4. No one is holding you accountable.

-And remember, a “resolution” doesn’t have to begin just because we hang up a new calendar on the wall.
-You can resolve to make changes, big or small, starting anytime of year it feels right.
-So, a March Resolution can be just as effective, perhaps even more so, than one made simply because tradition suggests it’s time to make them annually on January 1st.
+"Remember, a “resolution” doesn’t have to begin just because we hang up a new calendar on the wall.
+You can resolve to make changes, big or small, starting any time of year it feels right." advises Ivanka.
+"So, a March Resolution can be just as effective, perhaps even more so, than one made simply because tradition suggests it’s time to make them annually on January 1st.
 Do what feels right for you, WHEN it feels right, and you will likely find less pressure and more success as a result!"